OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 The new manifest is available for preview and we encourage experienced add-in developers to experiment with it.
 It should not be used in production add-ins.
 During the early preview period, the following limitations apply:

-- The preview version of the Teams manifest only supports Outlook add-ins.
+- The preview version of the Teams manifest only supports Outlook add-ins and only on subscription Office for Windows.
 We're working on extending support to Excel, PowerPoint, and Word.
 - It is not yet possible to combine an add-in with Teams apps, such as a custom Teams tab, or any other Microsoft 365 extension types.
 We're working on this too.

 > [!TIP]

 > Anxious to get started with the preview Teams manifest?
 Begin with [Build an Outlook add-in with a Teams manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).

 ## Overview of the JSON manifest